JuroOravec/crawlee-one/docs/playbook-08-settings-performance.md

 ### CrawleeOne options

 CrawleeOne also exposes a lot of its own options.
-Most of them are described in other sections dedicated to these options
+Most of them are described in other sections dedicated to these options.

 #### Batching